 Furthermore, to evaluate the success of their access strategies, companies should establish clear goals aimed at expanding access to patients.
 Effective strategies can be measured by an increase in the number of patients served, both in terms of current results and projected future outcomes.

+Modified with

-Modified with material changes to indicator text.
+material changes to indicator text, and merged with former indicator B.3.